- Best Camera Settings for Real Estate Photography Interiors

 Another issue of which to be aware is that shooting during the daytime means that the kitchen windows will likely be much brighter than the rest of the room.

-Even high-end professional cameras can’t overcome that difference in bright to dark, which means you’ll need to take measures to ensure your photos are well-exposed throughout.
+Even high-end professional cameras can’t overcome that difference in bright to dark, which means you’ll need to take measures to ensure your pictures in the kitchen are well-exposed throughout.

 The fix for this problem is simple and straightforward: bracket the exposures.